RGBKnights/Lusus/GAME.md

 * Rook x2
 * Pawn x8

-### Cubits
+### Cubies

-We need the following cubits for each team.
+We need the following Cubies for each team.
 A player can currently only have one of each type of cubit.
-Cubits are also split into groups based on type.
+Cubies are also split into groups based on type.

 **Movement**
 * King - bearer gains the movement of a King